angular/angular/aio/aio-builds-setup/docs/overview--general.md

 container:

-### On CI (Travis)
+### On CI (CircleCI)
 - Build job completes successfully.
 - The CI script checks whether the build job was initiated by a PR against the angular/angular master branch.
 - The CI script checks whether the PR has touched any files that might affect the angular.io app (currently the `aio/` or `packages/` directories, ignoring spec files).
-- Optionally, the CI script can check whether the PR can be automatically verified (i.e. if the author of the PR is a member of one of the whitelisted GitHub teams or the PR has the specified "trusted PR" label).
-  **Note:**
-  For security reasons, the same checks will be performed on the server as well.
-This is an optional step that can be used in case one wants to apply special logic depending on the outcome of the pre-verification.
-For example:
-  1. One might want to deploy automatically verified PRs only.
-In that case, the pre-verification helps avoid the wasted overhead associated with uploads that are going to be rejected (e.g. building the artifacts, sending them to the server, running checks on the server, detecting the reasons of deployment failure and whether to fail the build, etc).
-  2. One might want to apply additional logic (e.g. different tests) depending on whether the PR is automatically verified or not).
-- The CI script gzips and uploads the build artifacts to the server.
+- The CI script gzips and stores the build artifacts in the CI infrastructure.
+- When the build completes CircleCI triggers a webhook on the upload-server.

 More info on how to set things up on CI can be found [here](misc--integrate-with-ci.md).

-### Uploading build artifacts
+### Hosting build artifacts

-- nginx receives the upload request.
+- nginx receives the webhook trigger and passes it through to the upload server.
+- The upload-server makes a request to CircleCI for the URL of the AIO build artifacts.
-- nginx checks that the uploaded gzip archive does not exceed the specified max file size, stores it in a temporary location and passes the filepath to the Node.js upload-server.
+- The upload-server makes a request to this URL to receive the artifact - failing if the size exceeds the specified max file size - and stores it in a temporary location.
 - The upload-server runs several checks to determine whether the request should be accepted and whether it should be publicly accessible or stored for later verification (more details can be found [here](overview--security-model.md)).